a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_3.md

 FILE_WITH_PATH=$(locate $1)
 cut -f4 $FILE_WITH_PATH | sort | uniq
 ```
-As we have seen in the previous sessions, we can use regex to output all lines in a file that match a specific pattern and count how many they are with the command `wc -l`.
+As we have seen in the previous sessions, we can use regex to output all lines in a file matching a specific pattern and count how many they are with the command `wc -l`.
 Hence, we will need to use something like this:

 ```sh
 cat "our_file_input_with_path" | grep "category_name" | wc -l
 ```

-Given that we need to repeat this strategy multiple times we might want to use a for loop to automate the task.
+Given that we need to repeat this strategy multiple times we might want to use a `for loop` to automate the task.
 First of all, it's best to create a new variable where we can store our list of categories.
 Then, at each iteration of the loop, we should move along this list considering a different element every time, and use it as the pattern of our regex.
 The loop should stop when we have exhausted our list of categories.

 > Exercise 4
 >